xemu-project/xemu-website/docs/docs/required-files.md

 with `0x02 0xEE`.

 There is also a open-source alternative to a real MCPX dump, known as [Fancy Mouse Boot ROM](https://github.com/SnowyMouse/fancy-mouse-boot-rom).
 It has high compatibility and is nearly functionally equivalent.
 Releases can be found [here](https://github.com/SnowyMouse/fancy-mouse-boot-rom/releases).
+!!! warning "Revisions"
+    The Fancy Mouse Boot ROM .zip contains two files "mouse_rev0.bin" and "mouse_rev1.bin".
+    Choose "mouse_rev0.bin" as that is the equivalent to a MCPX 1.0 image, not a MCPX 1.1 in which we don't support currently.
 ## Flash ROM Image (BIOS)

 Xbox compatible BIOS.
 Just like a real Xbox, running an unmodified retail BIOS will